sci-MI/sci-MI.github.io/README.md

 # sci-MI.github.io

-Website for the Science Mentorship Institute, which runs mentorship program in neuroscience.
+Website for the Science Mentorship Institute, which runs its flagship neuroscience mentorship program (NMP).